Outside the classroom, there are many ways for you to get involved in the department and on the wider campus. Click the links below to learn more.

 - For more information on scholarships and financial aid from PSU, click here.

-- Students in elementary education and childhood studies often complete their work-study hours through employment at the Center for Young Children and Families on campus.
+- Students in elementary education and youth development often complete their work-study hours through employment at the Center for Young Children and Families on campus.
 Employment is available even if you do not have work-study.

 - Many other employment opportunities exist on campus.
 Click here to learn more.